jdevfullstack-tutorials/blinking-led-arduino/README.md

 status of the LED.
 It's in terms of milliseconds, because for computers, they work in terms of milli or nanoseconds.
-For example, they can accomplish 1000 digital tasks in just 1 second.
+For example, they can accomplish, say, a thousand tasks in just 1 second.
 For high-powered servers, it's more than that.
 For advanced programmers, this is very critical: it can be used for multi-tasking, that 1 second